 How to Feed Your Pet Toad

-Also, make sure to gut feed the insects you’re going to provide for your toad.
-Gut feeding is the process of loading the insects up with nutrients by allowing them to feed on fruits and vegetables before giving them to your toad.
+Also, make sure to gut load the insects you’re going to provide for your toad.
+Gut loading is the process of loading the insects up with nutrients by allowing them to feed well before giving them to your toad.
 This ensures that your toad is getting as diverse of a nutrient intake as possible.

 Buy from Reputable Sources